-Like William Blake and so many others for centuries, I am fascinated and inspired by eagles (Golden Eagles in particular).
+Like William Blake and so many others for centuries, I am fascinated and inspired by the flight of eagles (Golden Eagles in particular).
 As a hydrologist I have a keen interest in the effects of topography in natural systems, and thus I find the interaction of topography and raptor flight to be a particularly compelling area of research.
-How and why migrating eagles choose a particular route through mountainous terrain (e.g. the Appalachian Mountain chain) are questions that I have been able to shed some light upon through the application of models based loosely on principles of fluid flow.
+How and why migrating eagles choose a particular route through mountainous terrain (e.g. the Appalachian Mountain chain or the mountains of Wyoming) are questions that I have been able to shed some light upon through the application of individual-based mechanistic models based loosely on principles of fluid flow.

-For the past 10 years I have spent much of my research time collaborating with scientists from West Virginia University, Quebec Ministry of Natural Resources, Cellular Tracking Technologies, and Hawk Mountain Sanctuary to better understand and quantitatively model how golden eagle flight is influenced by terrain and weather conditions during migration.
-This work is particularly relevant because wind energy development is rapidly expanding throughout the Appalachian region, particularly in the higher elevations used extensively by golden eagles.
-They are known to be vulnerable to turbine strikes at many wind farms in the western US.
-Risks may include both direct impacts (collisions) and indirect impacts such as displacement from traditional migration routes.
-Read the recent news feature on wind turbine risks to birds and bats published in the journal Nature.
+For the past 15 years I have spent much of my research time working to better understand and quantitatively model how golden eagle flight is influenced by terrain and weather conditions during migration.
+This work is particularly relevant because wind energy development is rapidly expanding throughout North America, particularly in areas used extensively by golden eagles.
+They are known to be vulnerable to turbine strikes at some wind farms in the western US.
+Currently I have a joint appointment with NREL collaborating on a Wyoming-based project “Predicting Golden Eagle Interactions with Wind Farms”.
+Other important collaborators include scientists from USGS, Conservation Science Global, and Hawk Mountain Sanctuary.

-In a second project funded by a NASA Research Opportunities in Space and Earth Sciences Grant, I was part of a multidisciplinary group of researchers led by Gil Bohrer at Ohio State to develop new analysis and modeling tools for use with telemetry data on animal movements from regional to continental scales.
-See the Movebank website here and the Science Daily article about the project.
-My contribution is providing researchers with methods for modeling orographic lift and other topographic analyses.
-This project has led to some research with Hawk Mountain Sanctuary on the migration of Turkey Vultures.
+In related work funded by NASA, formerly I was part of a multidisciplinary team of researchers working to develop new analysis and modeling tools for use with telemetry data on animal movements from regional to continental scales.
+See the Movebank website here.
+This project led to some research with Hawk Mountain Sanctuary on the migration of Turkey Vultures.
 Although a bit homely to look at, they are among the most efficient soaring birds in the world, capable of using very weak thermals and updrafts to fuel their movements across the landscape.